topofocus/active-orient/namespace.md

 ```
 **note** The preallocation-algorithm tries to load any class.
 If the classes "tg_hui, ib_hui, hui" are
 present, "TgHui,IbHui,Hui" are created during the basic initialisation of ActiveOrientDB (Namespace: Object).
-If »ActiveOrient::Model.keep_models_without_file«
-is set to false, classes are allocated only, if a model-file is present.
+If `ActiveOrient::Model.keep_models_without_file` is set to false, classes are allocated only, if a model-file is present.

 As a result something like this appears: